May 26, 2015

 How is the coiling of long DNA fiber achieved?

-DNA packaging is a crucial process that enables long DNA molecules to fit inside the small space of the cell nucleus.
-This process is essential for the successful transmission of genetic information from one cell to another during cell division.
+The efficient packaging of DNA is an essential biological process that enables lengthy DNA molecules to compactly fit within the confines of the cell nucleus.
+This intricate organization is critical not only for maintaining genomic integrity but also for ensuring the accurate transmission of genetic information during cell division.

 DNA packing in a Eukaryotic Chromosome